 - Terra Incognita (2001)

 - L'Enfant Sauvage (2012)

-- Album Title Drop: The Way of All Flesh has one within the first 40 seconds of "Adoration for None."
-The line it's heard in is, "Destined to rule my life, and go the way of all flesh."
+- Album Title Drop: The Way of All Flesh has one within the first 40 seconds of "Adoration for None.""Destined to rule my life, and go the way of all flesh."

 - Death Metal